Inshushinak: Susa Funerary Texts

 Inshushinak appears in the so-called Susa Funerary Texts.
 They were written in Akkadian typical for the late Old Babylonian period, c.
 1600-1500 BCE, though a slightly more recent date, c.
 1400 BCE, is also not impossible.
-Inshushinak is the only strictly Elamite deity mentioned in them, and it has been argued that their language, form and content reflect the well attested phenomenon of integration of scribes from Susa into the literary culture of Mesopotamia.
-Nathan Wasserman points out his presence in Akkadian literature from Susa can be compared to analogous cases of other locally popular gods, like Dagan or Itūr-Mēr in texts from Mari, Marduk in Babylon or Ashur in Assur.
+Inshushinak is the only strictly Elamite deity mentioned in them, and Nathan Wasserman argues that their language, form and content reflect the well attested phenomenon of integration of scribes from Susa into the literary culture of Mesopotamia.
+He states Inshushinak's presence in Akkadian literature from Susa can be compared to analogous cases of other locally popular gods, like Dagan or Itūr-Mēr in texts from Mari, Marduk in Babylon or Ashur in Assur.

 The Susa Funerary Texts are considered unique because they constitute the only known examples of Akkadian compositions dealing with the underworld to be found in a grave in situ.
-It has been suggested that they might represent a guide for the dead.
+Jan Tavernier notes that they might represent a guide for the dead.
 However, it is possible they do not form a single coherent composition, and they might not even all belong to the same genre.
 It is not impossible that they constitute a collection of excerpts from longer texts.
 Wasserman argues that it cannot be established with certainty to what degree they actually present the fate of the dead in the underworld, and states referring to them as "funerary" might be a misnomer, even though they do allude to the land of the dead.
 He proposes interpreting them as magical texts comparable to later Greco-Roman curse tablets instead.
 However, Yasmina Wicks in an earlier publication notes that questioning the funerary context of these texts has historically been a minority position.
 It is nonetheless recognized that even if this characterization is accepted, the Susa Funerary Texts would constitute the only example of funerary texts written in Akkadian, "a unit which is unique in the Mesopotamian literature."